Mobility Mapper

 Inaccessible Crossing

-Every report is pinned to the map with its exact location, so the picture of Britain's barriers grows with every journey.
+Every report is pinned to the map with its exact location, so the picture of Britain's barriers - and its accessible toilets and parking - grows with every journey.

 Part of something bigger